rohansinha16/ConfluenAwards/README.md

 # Confluencenter Spending
-This page allows you to visualize spending by the University of Arizona Confluencenter using D3.js.
+This is a website to visualize spending by the University of Arizona Confluencenter using D3.js.
 You can find a live version of the site at http://rohansinha16.github.io/ConfluencenterSpending.